2nd grade the y-to-i rule worksheets

-Words ending in a consonant plus y trade the y for an i before most endings: cry, cried; happy, happier; carry, carries.
-Second graders apply the swap to everyday words and meet the contrast case, where a vowel before the y (play, enjoy) means no change at all.
+Words ending in a consonant plus y trade the y for an i before most endings: cry, cried; happy, happier.
+Second graders apply the swap and meet the contrast case: a vowel before the y (play, enjoy) means no change.

-Free printable PDF, aligned to Common Core L.2.2.d.
-One skill per page, answer key on page two.
+Free printable PDF worksheet, aligned to Common Core L.2.2.d.

 The kind of sentences you'll fix